Geeksltd/MSharp.Docs/Tutorials/1/README.md

         }
     }
 ```
-in this class we have include our needed column according to Visual Spec and add *Edit,Delete* and *Add Contact* buttons with there navigation instruction. you should notice that we have inherit from **ListModule** class, this class is special class that tell M# framework that how to generate code for showing this class.
+In this class we have included our needed column according to Visual Spec and add *Edit, Delete* and *Add Contact* buttons with their navigation instruction.
+You should notice that we have inherited from **ListModule** class, this class is a special class that tells M# framework that how to generate code for showing this class.

 #### Creating Contact Form Page & Contact Form Module
-After creating contact list its time to create contact form page that is responsible for add or edit operation. we continue or work by creating contact form page in **@UI** project
+After creating a contact list its time to create a contact form page that is responsible for add or edit operation.
+We continue our work by creating a contact form page in **@UI** project
 ```C#
 public class EnterPage : SubPage<ContactsPage>
     {